rupeshv2121/SCD-Profile-Score-SWOC/README.md

-# Summary
+# 📄 Summary:

-The website can be deployed for a small patch of population and tested.
-The points of technical , financial, operational and market feasibility have been covered in the presentation.
-The initial cost for set-up would be required but once functional the cost can be recovered in a shorter span of time from subscription and premium features, even keeping the rates low and affordable for customers.
-The large amounts of data wwould be handled with strong data handling capabilities, complimenting a robust backend.
-The frontend will be made easy to surf for a new user.
-The AI/ML models would be maintained and updated timely.
-The social peaks of this website would be addressing smaller areas job opportunities, reducing need for commutation and hence, promoting green economy.
+The website can be deployed for a small patch of the population and tested.

+**✔️ Feasibility Covered:**

+The points of technical, financial, operational, and market feasibility have been thoroughly addressed in the presentation.

+**💰 Cost Effectiveness:**

+The initial cost for setup would be required.
+Once functional, costs can be recovered in a shorter span of time through subscriptions and premium features—keeping rates low and affordable for customers.

+**📊 Data Management:**

+Large volumes of data will be managed with strong data handling capabilities, complemented by a robust backend.
+The frontend will be user-friendly and easy to navigate for new users.

+**🤖 AI/ML Maintenance:**

+AI/ML models will be maintained and updated periodically to ensure optimal performance.

+**🌍 Social Impact:**

+The website's focus on addressing job opportunities in smaller areas reduces the need for commutation, promoting a green economy and sustainability.